OliverKrr/gtest-runner/FEATURES.md

 ![Path](resources/screenshots/path.png)

 - Mousing over any of the test executables will show the full path to the test as a tooltip.
 This can be useful for disambiguating multiple tests with the same name.
-On Windows, `Debug` and `Release` builds are differentiated automatically.
+On Windows, `Debug` and `RelWithDebInfo` builds are differentiated automatically.

 # Test case window